Edmonds College Logo

 SHS 222: Pharmacology of Psychoactive Drugs

 Identifies pharmacological and physiological effects of psychoactive substances related to addiction; how effects are produced; treatment methods for chronic conditions and drug interactions.
+Reviews blood & airborne pathogens, including HIV/AIDS brief risk intervention for people with substance use disorder.
 Includes behavioral addictions and psychotropic medications.
-This course addresses the educational content specified in WAC 246-811-030 (3 b).
-Prerequisite(s): Prerequisite: SHS 104.
+This course addresses the educational content specified in WAC 246-811-030 (3 b and g).
+Prerequisite(s): SHS 104.

 Course Level Objectives